Jaysparrr/Script-Comparison-Utility/README.md

 ## Installation

 No installation is required!
-Simply download the executable for your version (example: `scu.exe` for windows) and double-click to run the utility. **No Python environment is needed** to use this tool.
+Simply download the zip (if on windows) or tar.gz (if on macOS/Linux) for your version, unpack, and double-click the executable to run the utility. **No Python environment is needed** to use this tool.

-**LINUX USERS**
+### **LINUX USERS**

 You may need to give permissions to make this tool executable: `chmod +x /path/to/scu_v0.1.0`